 May 30, 2007 - A Saudi detainee is found dead from an apparent suicide.

 June 5, 2008 - Alleged 9/11 conspirators Khalid Sheikh Mohammed, Ramzi bin al Shibh, Ali Abd al-Aziz Ali, Walid bin Attash and Mustafa Ahmed al-Hawsawi are arraigned.

-July 21, 2008 - Salim Hamdan pleads not guilty at the opening of the first war crimes trial at Guantánamo Bay, Cuba.
+July 21, 2008 - Salim Hamdan pleads not guilty at the opening of the first war crimes trial at Guantánamo Bay.
 He's charged with transporting Osama Bin Laden and some missiles in connection with terrorist activity.

 August 6, 2008 - Salim Hamdan is found guilty of five counts of material support to a terror organization.
 He is later sentenced to five years and six months in prison.